Big Stone County, Minnesota

 Big Stone County is a county in the U.S. state of Minnesota.
 As of the 2020 census, the population was 5,166.
 Its county seat is Ortonville.

 History

 The county was formed in 1862, and was organized in 1874.
+It is named for Big Stone Lake.

 Geography

 Big Stone County lies on the western side of Minnesota.
 Its southwest boundary line abuts the east boundary line of the state of South Dakota.
 The Little Minnesota River flows along the county's southwestern boundary.
 Since 1937, a dam (Big Stone Lake Dam) has impounded the river's waters, creating Big Stone Lake.
 Water flowing out from this lake flows along the south boundary line of the county, and is known as the Minnesota River from that point.
 Fish Creek flows southwesterly through the northwestern part of the county, discharging into Big Stone Lake at the county's southwestern boundary.